Poulet Basquaise (Basque-Style Chicken) Recipe – French Special

 Recipe Notes :

-Serving Suggestion: Serve with herbed rice, roasted potatoes, or a crisp green salad.
+Serving Suggestions: Pair with a side of herbed rice, roasted potatoes, or a crisp green salad to balance the richness of the stew.